assen-totin/cdn/README.md

 ## SQL

 Set the SQL query to run in the configuration option `cnd_sql_query`.
-It must have two `%s` placeholdes - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.
+It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

 The SQL query should return a single row with column names matching the keys in the JSON response above.

 NB: Oracle returns the column names in caps.
 This is OK.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

+## Mongo

+Because Mongo does not allow for textual queries, both file metadata and authorisation data must reside in a single collection with one document per file.
+Each document must have the same properties as the JSON response above plus two extra: `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).
+When asking for authorisation and data, CDN will compose a Mongo query with a filter that will have both these properties set: `{file_id: 1234-567-89, auth_value: abcd-efgh-ijkl}`; there should either be one exact match (if access is authorised) or no match.

+Set the database name in the configuration option `cnd_mongo_db`.
+Set the collection name the configuration option `cnd_mongo_collection`.

 # Transport types